JacobGriffith1/atlas-web_front_end/Javascript_advanced/readme.md

 ### 10. Prime numbers & timing execution
 Write a function named countPrimeNumbers:

--It will return the number of prime numbers from 2 to 100 -Log to the console the time in milliseconds to execute the function in this format: Execution time of printing countPrimeNumbers was <time used> milliseconds.
+- It will return the number of prime numbers from 2 to 100
+- Log to the console the time in milliseconds to execute the function in this format: Execution time of printing countPrimeNumbers was <time used> milliseconds.

 ### 11. Execution stack & timing execution
 Reuse the function countPrimeNumbers from 9-prime.js (copy/paste)